singiamtel/stox-front/README.md

   [1]: https://xtox.vercel.app
   [2]: https://github.com/singiamtel/xtox-back

+**Warning!: The backend is currently hosted in a free tier service, and it can take a few seconds to do the first render**

 XTOX is a site that provides real time stock data and financial news to the users, as well as serve as a broker.
 The frontend is developed in React, and the backend uses Express for the API, and Python is used for data scraping.